berkeman/glansigt/_posts/2019-06-05-performance.markdown

 bottleneck.
 We have turned a data-intensive problem into a processing-intensive one.

-Fortunately, modern computers comes with several CPU cores, so we can read and decompress several files in parallel, thereby increasing the computational power per data item while maintaining the high disk to memory bandwidth:
+Fortunately, modern computers come with several CPU cores, so we can read and decompress multiple files in parallel, thereby increasing the computational power per data item while maintaining the high disk to memory bandwidth: